Steps to Selling Your FishHawk Ranch Home

 7. Receive and Negotiate Offers

 If the home is priced correctly you had a bunch of showings in the first few days.
 Now we are hoping for an offer or multiple offers.
 Please remove your emotion from this process (I know it is easier said than done).
 Buyers like to make lowball offers even on nice homes, that are priced right, in a seller’s market.
 Just because the initial offer was low, they could still be a serious buyer that was testing the water.
-Your expert Realtor will guide you in this process but be ready to make a counteroffer.
+Your expert REALTOR® will guide you in this process but be ready to make a counteroffer.
 I’ve seen counter-offers go back and forth 6 or 7 times before an agreement was reached.
 A large part of this is being knowledgeable and knowing the value of your home.
-A Realtor that is a strong negotiator is beneficial.
+A REALTOR® that knows your market well and is a strong negotiator is extremely beneficial.

 8. The Home Inspection

 Once under contract, one of the first things most buyers will do is schedule a home inspection.
 There are a lot of home inspection companies out there.
 Some are better than others.
 Since you have hopefully repaired the items in the home prior to the home being on the market, all you need to get ready for inspection day.
 Ensure that the water, electricity, and gas are all on for the inspection.
 Move stuff away from the walls in the garage and do not block the attic access.
 Prepare the attic for the inspection too.
 The inspectors will try and get as far into the attic as possible for a visible inspection.

 9. Repair Requests